JohnHuanan/homepi/README.md

 ## ToDo

-* load current file from online
+* Add documentation with photo of electronics and RF product name

+## Done

-* Add function to activate remote power socket
+* Add function to activate remote power socket - DONE!

-* tool should check only once a day for new data
+* tool should check only once a day for new data - DONE!

+* load current file from online - DONE!